Pia Schiele is redefining skate clothing one garment at a time

-I grew up in a very creative family, my parents build our family home pretty much from scratch and they had a metal and wood workshop as well as other arts and crafts tools.
+I grew up in a very creative family, my parents built our family home pretty much from scratch and they had a metal and wood workshop as well as random bits of other crafts in the house.
 Growing up in an environment like that was amazing and I loved getting involved in whatever my parents were working on and later creating my own projects.
 It was incredible.
-Watching, learning, trying, failing, trying differently, learning and trying again, I was hooked.
-Since then I’ve worked in 16 different jobs I was interested in and I’ve taken important skills and knowledge from each of them.
-Loutre is my first baby project I could only create because I’ve accumulated a basic understanding of most of the jobs needed to do it all by myself: sewing, prototyping, creating tech-pacs, a lot of problemsolving, a bit of set building, photography and putting a website and so on.
-It’s easy to commit to that because I’m constantly learning and I’m in love with that.
+Watching, learning, trying, failing, trying differently, learning and trying again.
+I’ve held 16 different job titles since then and I guess the german work ethic is strong, I have no problem committing day and night to my work while I learned the ins and outs of it.
+I’m constantly trying to improve skills and gain more knowledge - it’s exciting and I’m hooked on it.
+Loutre is my first baby project I could only create because I’ve accumulated a basic understanding of most of the jobs needed to do it all by myself: sewing, prototyping, creating tech-pacs, 3D rendering, a lot of problem-solving, set building, photography, graphics, video and editing, putting a website together and so on.
+It’s easy to commit to this project because I’m constantly challenged and growing and I can express myself how I want.

 You grew up in Germany but have since spent a lot of your time traveling, how do you think the different environments you have lived in have influenced your design mind?

 When I finished school I sat down and thought to myself, ok right, what’s something you’re absolutely shit at.
 And in my case that was languages, I almost failed school because of my lacking english skills so I decided to go somewhere to improve that.
-Australia was an easy one for me to get a work visa and spend time surfing, something I’ve just picked up around the same time, so it seemed like a good fit.
-I started there and just kept going, now here we are almost 10 years later in London.
-I think I just got addicted to meeting new people and getting inspired by them and the new places I would move to.
-I think that's why I like living in London so much as well.
-But yeah, in general traveling has taught me a lot about the kindness of strangers and how little you need to be happy, I’ll cherish that forever.
+Australia was an easy one for me to get a work visa and spend time surfing, something I’ve just picked up around the same time after snowboarding in the winter wasn’t enough anymore, so it seemed like a good fit.
+I started there and never stopped, I think I got addicted to meeting new people and getting inspired by new places.
+Traveling has taught me a lot about the kindness of strangers and how little you need to be happy.
+I’ll cherish that forever.

-Upcycling material and rethinking virgin material is a central element of LOUTRE.
-What’s ‘waste’ to one production might be a starting material to another.
-Converse liked my work and got in touch with me to be part of Converse Spark Progress, a new platform that aims to spotlight and support young female creatives here in London
+Upcycling materials is a central element of LOUTRE.
+What’s waste to some people in an inspiration to others.
+Converse liked my work and got in touch with me to be part of Converse Spark Progress, a new platform that aims to spotlight and support young female creatives here in London.

 Re-working disused fabrics and materials is something that you do best, big fashion labels have begun to take a similar approach with sustainability becoming a growing issue.
 What are your thoughts on sustainability in fashion?
 Are we doing enough?

-Re-working existing materials is a great start and I think it’s incredible that big fashion labels have caught on to it as well but there is a lot more we can do.
-Working on new material technologies is really exciting and something I want to look into more in the future for sure.
+I’ve read a really good quote about this recently by George Monbiot “We are not materialistic enough.
+We have a disrespect for materials.
+We use it quickly and carelessly.
+If we were genuinely materialistic people we would understand where materials come from and where they go to” Re-working existing materials is a great start and I think it’s incredible that big fashion labels are getting on board with it as well but there is a lot more we can do in the future.
+Working on new material technologies is really exciting and something I want to focus on myself as well.